-Recent theoretical works on the extension of PR drag in GR have included studies of: test particle motion in the Vaidya spacetime [20] and around a slowly rotating relativistic star emitting isotropic radiation [21]; the general relativistic PR effect on a spinning test particle [22]; finite size effects [23], and the Lagrangian formulation of the general relativistic PR effect [19].
-More astrophysically-oriented studies of PR effect in strong gravitational fields have concentrated on: the development of the Eddington capture sphere concept around luminous stars, the surface where gravity, radiation, and PR forces balance [24-28]; the cosmic battery model in astrophysical accretion discs [29, 30]; the dynamical evolution of accretion discs suddenly invested by a constant radiation filed (Bakala et al., 2018, A&A submitted, [31]).

-Research in this area has acquired further momentum from the growing body of observational evidence for PR effect in matter motion around compact objects, especially accreting NSs undergoing thermonuclear flashes [32-38].
+Recent theoretical works on the extension of PR drag in GR have included studies of test particle motion in the Vaidya spacetime [20] and around a slowly rotating relativistic star emitting isotropic radiation [21], the general relativistic PR effect on a spinning test particle [22], finitesize effects [23], and the Lagrangian formulation of the general relativistic PR effect [19].
+More astrophysically oriented studies of the PR effect in strong gravitational fields have concentrated on the development of the Eddington capture sphere concept around luminous stars, the surface where gravity, radiation, and PR forces balance [24-28]; the cosmic battery model in astrophysical accretion disks [29,30]; and the dynamical evolution of accretion disks suddenly invested by a constant radiation filed [31].
+Research in this area has acquired further momentum from the growing body of observational evidence for the PR effect in matter motion around compact objects, especially accreting NSs undergoing thermonuclear flashes [32-38].

-Virtually all previous works on the general relativistic properties of the PR effect have been based upon a 2D model of the effect, i.e. planar (and arbitrarily oriented) orbits in spherically symmetric spacetimes (e.g. Schwarzschild's) and equatorial orbits in the (axially symmetric) Kerr metric.
-A necessary improvement consists in developing the 3D theory of the PR effect in GR.
-That would allow to investigate the motion of test particles immersed in non-spherically symmetric radiation fields (e.g. latitude-dependent fields) and/or orbiting away from the equatorial plane of the Kerr metric.
+Virtually all previous works on the general relativistic properties of the PR effect have been based upon a twodimensional (2D) model of the effect, i.e., planar (and arbitrarily oriented) orbits in spherically symmetric spacetimes (e.g., Schwarzschild's) and equatorial orbits in the (axially symmetric) Kerr metric.
+A necessary improvement consists in developing the three-dimensional (3D) theory of the PR effect in GR.
+That would allow us to investigate the motion of test particles immersed in nonspherically symmetric radiation fields (e.g., latitude-dependent fields) and/ or orbiting away from the equatorial plane of the Kerr metric.
 That is the aim of the present study, which builds on the formalism developed in Refs.
-[12, 13].
-Our paper is structured as follows: in Sec.
-2 we generalise to the 3D case the previous 2D equations for the PR effect in a stationary and axially symmetric general relativistic spacetimes.
+[12,13].
+Our paper is structured as follows.
+In Sec.
+II, we generalize to the 3D case the previous 2D equations for the PR effect in a stationary and axially symmetric general relativistic spacetimes.
 We adopt a simple prescription for the radiation, namely a field with zero angular momentum.
 In Sec.
-3 we define the critical hypersurface on which radiation force balances gravity and discuss its salient features.
+III, we define the critical hypersurface on which radiation force balances gravity and discuss its salient features.
 In Sec.
-4 we present calculations of selected orbits in the Schwarzschild and Kerr spacetimes; our concluding remarks are in Sec.
-5.
+IV, we present calculations of selected orbits in the Schwarzschild and Kerr spacetimes; our concluding remarks are in Sec.
+V.

-2. SCENARIO AND SPACETIME GEOMETRY
+II.
+SCENARIO AND SPACETIME GEOMETRY

 Our scenario for the description of the interaction between the radiation field and the motion of a test particle in the extreme gravitational field of a BH, or a NS, is constituted as follows: we consider the radiation field coming from an emitting region, located outside of the event horizon.
 The test particle motion is determined by its position in spherical coordinates and its velocity field in the ZAMO frame.
-The photon four-momentum is described by a pair of polar coordinates (see Fig. 1).
-In order to derive such set of equations we compute first the quantities in the ZAMO frame and then we transform them in the static observer frame.
-To deal with the relative motion of two non-inertial observers in GR we use the relativity of observer splitting formalism.
+The photon 4-momentum is described by a pair of polar coordinates (see Fig. 1).
+In order to derive such a set of equations, we compute first the quantities in the ZAMO frame, and then we transform them in the static observer frame.
+To deal with the relative motion of two noninertial observers in GR, we use the relativity of observer splitting formalism.